deep-learning-for-humans/spam-slaya/README.md

 </details>

+# Running the project

+- Install docker.
+We required version 2 and up.
+- Generate the google credentials and download your `client_secret.json`
+  - We are sorry about this, again.
+- Clone the project (with git or https)
+- Check the `docker-compose.yml` file and customize the variables in `environment` as per your needs
+  - There are some defaults here, and these are the defaults we have used.
+- Run `docker compose up` to start all the services
+- Visit `http://localhost:8080` to start using the app

+**Dry run**

+There is a method to dry run the entire application and we highly recommend you run it in this mode first.
+That way you get a "feel" for the entire operation and then you can run it without the dry run.

+To dry run the application, set the `SPAM_SLAYA_DRY_RUN` environment variable to `TRUE` and emails will be processed as per usual, but no deletes will happen

 ### The LLM

 At this point, based on our testing, we have identified that the `qwen2.5:3b-instruct-q4_0` works with a high degree of confidence.
 In addition, to avoid *sending* your data to anyone, we have chosen to run this via a locally running Ollama server.
 By our calculations, this should take, on average, a time of 40s - 60s per inference.